What are employment classification types in the workplace?

 - Office holder

 Usually, an employment status is confirmed with an employee when a business gives them their employment contract or a ‘written statement of employment particulars’ – what was agreed on between an employer and employee and the relationship between the business and the individual working for them.
-This is typically not merely defined by what the employment contract says, therefore.
-Courts and tribunals may also provide a final decision on an employee’s status, if required.
+This is not determined solely by what the employment contract states.
+In some cases, status questions may be resolved through formal processes.
 The UK government website provides detailed information about how different types of employment status affects employee rights.

 Employment contracts